gartyagi/todo-backend-api/README.md

 Testing done on POSTMAN.

-Prerequisite:

-1. Postgresql must be installed
-2. npm i

-Assumptions:
+#Assumptions:

-1. Priorty of the todo item will be assigned by user.
+1. Priority of the todo item will be assigned by user.
-2. Larger the integer, higher the priorty.
+2. Larger the integer, higher the priority.
-3. By default priorty will be 1.
+3. By default priority will be 1.
-4. Items can have same priorty.
+4. Items can have same priority.
 5. By default deadline will be 1 month+ date of creation of todo item.
 6. Title of the todo item must be unique.
 7. Port number used is 5500.